phith0n/vindicator/README.md

 ### Event

-There are several events that you can listen and execute custom callback function:
+There are several events that you can listen and execute custom callback functions:

 - `monitor:start` trigger when monitor is started
 - `monitor:stop` trigger when monitor is stopped manual